dozoisch/koa-react-full-example/README.md

 0. Checkout in a directory
 0. `npm install`
-0. Try it and ensure tests passes with `npm test`
+0. Try it and ensure tests pass with `npm run build && npm test`

 ### Running the project